 Dr. Graham Birch is a corporate director and has spent over 35 years in the mining equity industries, including roles at Panmure Gordon, Kleinwort Benson Securities, Ord Minnett and Mercury Asset Management.
 Dr. Birch was the Managing Director and Head of the Natural Resources Investment Team at BlackRock in London until 2010.
-In addition, he has been a non-executive director at ETF Securities, and is currently a non-executive director of Hochschild Mining plc.
+In addition, he has been a non-executive director at ETF Securities and Hochschild Mining plc.
 Dr. Birch has a PhD in Mining Geology from the Royal School of Mines, Imperial College London.